ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Kick off the utility
 --------------------

-Submit the driver script (where $MACHINE is 'hera', 'jet', 'wcoss2', or 's4')
+Submit the driver script (where $MACHINE is 'gaeac6', 'ursa', 'jet', 'wcoss2', or 's4')

 ::